 1. Be within 14 hours of degree completion (except Biology students who must be within 12 hours), including courses with incomplete (I) and in progress (IP) grades.
 2. Be able to complete all degree requirements by the last Friday in August of the same year.
-3. Have the approval of the thesis/project committee (if M.A./M.S. student).

-4. Have a Graduate Application for Degree on file with the Academic Records Office.
+3. Have registered for all remaining WWU coursework.
+4. Have the approval of the thesis/project committee (if M.A./M.S. student).
+5. Have a Graduate Application for Degree on file with the Academic Records Office showing a summer completion date.
+6. Submit a Petition to Participate in Commencement if planning to complete degree requirements in August.

-Degrees are conferred and diplomas issued as of commencement and at the end of each month.
+Degrees are conferred and diplomas issued as of commencement and on the last Friday of each month.
 All course work must be completed, transcripts received, comprehensives taken, and acceptable grades received before the degree will be awarded.